 Have you been charged with the sale of drugs, drug trafficking or manufacture, or laundering drug money as the result of a wiretap?
-If so, the successful defense of your case requires the knowledge and skills of an experienced Phoenix wiretap lawyer.
+If so, the successful defense of your case requires the knowledge and skills of an experienced drug wiretap attorney.
 The evidence produced through wiretaps can be devastating to the defense.
 It is essential that you retain the right Phoenix criminal defense lawyer who can challenge the use of the wiretap.
-Talk to the attorneys at Feldman & Royle and find out how we can help.

 Drug Wiretap Defense Attorney Are You Being Charged with a Drug Crime Based on Wiretap Evidence?